junqiangchen/LiTS---Liver-Tumor-Segmentation-Challenge/README.md

 Liver leaderboard
 ![](livertop30.PNG)

-test case segmentation result can see in the file of 35.mp4,38.mp4 and 51.mp4
+test case segmentation result can see in the file of 35.mp4, 38.mp4 and 51.mp4

-first col is srcimage,second col is GroundTruth Mask image,third col is VNet segmentation image
+first col is srcimage, second col is GroundTruth Mask image, third col is VNet segmentation image
 ![](GTvsVNet.bmp)

 Lesion leaderboard